Orange Collective

 2. 02

 Multimodal and robotics models need data the web cannot supply.
 Web-scale corpora are insufficient for state-of-the-art robotics, egocentric video, and specialist dialogue.
 Google's RT-1 work is a public example of the alternative: large, purpose-collected teleoperation datasets gathered by hand.[5]
-Luel's edge-case focus — niche languages, robotics POV, patient-doctor conversations — targets exactly the high-pain, high-value gaps.
+Luel's collections go further — physics layers for embodied AI including sensor streams, device pose, and hand-object interaction — data that never existed on the web at all.[23]

 3. 03

 Marketplace plus re-licensable catalog economics compound.
 Owning non-exclusive rights to a collection lets Luel re-license it at high gross margins after collection costs are amortized — closer to stock-media dynamics, but with AI-grade QA and metadata.
-DefinedCrowd raised $65M building a less rights-focused version of this thesis.[14]
+The licensing comps put hard numbers on willingness to pay: Google pays Reddit a reported $60M a year, OpenAI an estimated ~$70M, and News Corp's OpenAI deal is worth up to $250M over five years.[30]
+[32] [31] DefinedCrowd raised $65M building a less rights-focused version of this thesis.[14]
 [15]

 4. 04